 9K and 10K gold jewellery is an alloy of pure gold with other metals (see this article).
 It's cheaper than higher karat gold (e.g. 14K or 18K), but still quite pricey and the main drawback is that due to small content of gold, pieces made of 9K or 10K gold will tarnish.
 We consider 9K and 10K gold to be a waste of pure gold, because while it contains some gold, it doesn't behave like one.
 There are base metals that can also give a look similar to gold (e.g. brass), why to waste gold?
 9K and 10K gold may also look cheap and doesn't hold its value.

-Because we offer very attractive prices on solid 14K and 18K gold jewellery and want our pieces to be the highest quality and the most exquisite, we do not want to accept cheaper alternatives to gold.
+We offer our solid 14K and 18K gold jewellery for very affordable prices.
+We want our pieces to be the highest quality and the most exquisite.
 In fact, not all jewellery can be called fine jewellery, as a definition, 'fine' means to be of superior or best quality and we truly aim to make only fine jewellery.
-We also know how very sad it is when your favourite piece of jewellery changes its appearance and turns into worthless ugly piece.
+We do not want to offer cheaper alternatives of gold because we know that they are not ethical and were created to cut the costs of manufacturers rather than with care for the planet and customers.
+We know how very sad it is when your favourite piece of jewellery changes its appearance and turns into worthless ugly piece.
 We do not want our customers to have such experience.
-Additionally, we are against waste of gold and other metals, so we only use solid 14K or 18K gold because we want our pieces to last a lifetime and beyond.
+We are also against waste of gold and other metals, so we only use solid 14K or 18K gold because we want our pieces to last a lifetime and beyond.